-The rehabilitation services program trains graduates to work in human service agencies that serve people who have disabilities, are homeless, are involved in the court system, use assistive technology, and in a variety of other circumstances.
-Some common entry points are in case management, employment services, assistive technologies, court systems, and social services.
-The program also prepares students for graduate study in rehabilitation counseling or related fields.
-Curriculum flexibility attracts students who are interested in developing a program to reflect their special interests.
+The rehabilitation services program will train you to work in human service agencies that serve people who have disabilities, are homeless, are involved in the court system, use assistive technology, and in a variety of other circumstances.
+Some common entry points for you would be in case management, employment services, assistive technologies, court systems, and social services.
+The program also prepares you for graduate study in rehabilitation counseling or related fields.
+Curriculum flexibility allows you to develop a program that reflects your special interests.

-In addition to classroom training, the rehabilitation services program offers an internship opportunity that fits each student to their needs and interests within the rehabilitation field.
+In addition to classroom training, you can pursue an internship opportunity that fits your needs and interests within the rehabilitation field.
 Internship availability is endless, and even can take you to New Zealand!

 Program Director, Dr. Gina Oswald

 108R Allyn Hall